As production goes…so goes the practice! Too direct or spot on?

 First impressions are everything.
 So it’s a good idea to start there and progress toward more efficient patient-centered work flows.

-1. Improve Telephone Conversations and Patient Interactions
+1. Improve Telephone Conversations and Patient Engagement

 Your first patient interaction will most often begin the moment a front-desk team member reaches to answer the phone.
 Most face to face patient relationships are preceded by a phone call.